 Zamir, whose company operates 372 c-stores in seven states, said the industry faces numerous challenges such as channel blurring, the reinvention of drugstores as a convenience destination for women, flat fuel consumption and declining cigarette profits.
-In addition, he noted that c-stores must react to shifts in consumer tastes, including the change from soft drinks to energy and healthy drink solutions.

-Baldwin agreed with most of Zamir's sentiments.
-Hess, which operates 1,300 sites mostly along the Interstate 95 corridor on the East Coast, is noted for value-priced fuel and terrific real estate.
-It is also one of the few oil companies whose retail stores are mostly company operated (93 percent).
+Meanwhile, Baldwin focused his presentation on three big changes that c-stores must cope with: how we eat, how we get information, and how we move.
+Hess, which operates 1,300 sites mostly along the Interstate 95 corridor on the East Coast, is noted for value-priced fuel and quality real estate.
+It's also one of the few oil companies with retail stores that are mostly company operated (93 percent).

-For instance, people don't eat three square meals a day anymore.
+In regards to how we eat, Baldwin noted that people don't eat three square meals a day anymore.
 "Snacking has become a fourth meal," he said.
-Food eaten by Americans on the run has doubled in recent years, according to Baldwin, and "we are eating more â more calories, more fat and more snacks."
-The implications this has on the nation's obesity problem are enormous and c-stores "need to be part of the solution" to this problem.
+Food consumed by Americans on the run has also doubled in recent years, according to Baldwin, and "we are eating more â more calories, more fat and more snacks."
+The implications this has on the nation's obesity problem are enormous, and c-stores "need to be part of the solution" to this problem.

-To dramatize this development, he pointed to the fact that it took 38 years for radio to reach 50 million listeners.
-For television, it took 13 years to reach this milestone for viewers.
+On the topic of how we get information, Baldwin pointed to the fact that it took 38 years for radio to reach 50 million listeners, and 13 years for television to hit 50 million viewers.
 For the Internet, it took just four years.
 For Facebook, two years.
-And for Angry Birds, just 35 days.
+And for "Angry Birds," just 35 days.

-Finally, addressing how we move, he noted that gasoline consumption in the United States has peaked and will continue to decline as the fuel efficiency of the American auto fleet gets better.
-Even beyond that, he said a cultural change is impacting driving habits.
-"Car ownership and usage are declining for younger generations.
-Younger people don’t see car ownership as indispensible as older generations have," he explained.
+Finally, addressing how we move, Baldwin said gasoline consumption in the United States has peaked and will continue to decline as the fuel efficiency of the American auto fleet gets better and car ownership lessens among the younger generations.
+This means c-stores must figure out how to stay relevant as trips to the pumps decline.